 Is it wrong to want to be famous?

 Have you ever imagined yourself standing on a huge stage before a cheering audience?
-Or maybe as a YouTube celebrity with merch and fans and a gold YouTube Play Button award on your wall?
-Is it wrong to want to be famous?
-What does the Bible say about fame?
+Or maybe as a content creator with millions of followers, merch, and a shiny YouTube Play Button?
 What about all those Christian celebrities with their huge platforms?
 Is their fame biblical?
+Is it wrong to want to be famous?

 God's Glory vs. Personal Fame

-It’s easy to look at our culture today and want to be famous.
-Our favorite celebrities seem to have everything they could ever want—big houses, expensive cars, designer clothes, the latest tech, and millions of dedicated admirers.
-We may find ourselves jealous and wondering if we could ever live a life of fame rather than a seemingly mundane one.
+When we look at the people who ARE well-known, they seem to have everything—big houses, expensive cars, designer clothes, the latest tech, and millions of dedicated admirers.
+We may find ourselves jealous and wondering if we could ever live that life.

 Jesus Rejected His Call to Fame

 Maybe if Jesus had accepted the kingship He was being offered, then more people would have heard His message, bringing even more glory to the Father.
 From our fallen, earthly perspective, this reasoning makes total sense, right?
-But Jesus knew automatic, man-given power was not His Father’s plan.
+But Jesus knew that attaining this kind of power was not His Father’s plan for Him.

-Jesus came to earth to do the Father’s will: to die for our sins and give eternal life to those who believed in Him (John 3:16; John 4:34; Luke 22:42) and this meant NOT accepting the offer of fame.
+Jesus came to earth to do the Father’s will: to die for our sins and give eternal life to those who believed in Him (John 3:16; John 4:34; Luke 22:42).
+The goal was never fame.
 Jesus plainly said, "I am not seeking glory for myself" (John 8:50).
-Instead, His goal was to bring glory to the Father (John 8:29).
+Instead, His goal was to bring glory to God the Father (John 8:29).
 If Jesus sought glory for God over His own, we also should do the same.

-Once again, we must examine the motives.
-If a famous Christian speaker, pastor, or singer has pure motivations in what they do and their true desire is to bring glory to God, then no. But if, deep down, what they're really after is fortune and glory for themselves and they're masquerading as Christ followers for profit, then yes, that is sin.
+Once again, it's all about motivations in the heart.
+If a famous Christian speaker, pastor, or singer has pure motivations in what they do and their true desire is to bring glory to God, then their celebrity status is not a sin.
+But if, deep down, what they're really after is fortune and glory for themselves or they're pretending to be Christians for profit, then yes, that IS sin.

 Proverbs 16:2 tells us, “All a person's ways seem pure to them, but motives are weighed by the Lord.”
 God knows a person's true motives no matter how much they lie to themselves.

 God can use the most "ordinary" life to bring Him glory (1 Corinthians 1:27-28).
-Think about Joseph of the Bible: youngest son, voted most-likely to remain a shepherd forever—a "dreamer" whose brothers sold him into slavery but only after trying to kill him (Genesis 37:18-36).
+Think about Joseph's story in the Bible: youngest son, voted most-likely to remain a shepherd forever—a "dreamer" whose brothers sold him into slavery but only after trying to kill him (Genesis 37:18-36).
 Yet God chose Joseph to do great things (1 Samuel 16:7-13).

 Is it sinful to want to be famous?